Freight Shipping from Cincinnati to Memphis

 How much does it cost to ship freight from Cincinnati to Memphis?

-Full truckload (FTL) rates from Cincinnati, OH to Memphis, TN currently range from $1,144-$1,410 for a standard dry van load over the 532-mile route.
+Full truckload (FTL) rates from Cincinnati, OH to Memphis, TN currently range $1,144-$1,410 (roughly $2.16-$2.67 per mile over 532 miles).
 LTL shipments typically cost $493-$852 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Cincinnati to Memphis?

-Standard FTL transit from Cincinnati to Memphis is approximately 10 hrs by truck over 532 miles.
+Standard FTL transit from Cincinnati to Memphis is approximately 10 hrs by truck over 532 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via CSX Queensgate Yard to BNSF Memphis Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Cincinnati to Memphis freight?